 I don't know what to say, not in a bad way because the work mostly ranges from pretty good to very good.
 The problem is the show feels more like a cross between a benefit auction and an antique shop, so I can't make sense of what's happening.
 It even draws an interesting through line between outsider art, expressionism, and vaguely street/graffiti art, but really, was this some kind of fundraiser?
 There are 18 artists and everyone has 2-4 works in the show, in one room!
 Chill out!

 Trevor Shimizu - Landscapes - 47 Canal - *****

 Some people just have it.
 I overheard at least three people at the opening say variations of "Wow, Trevor's a Real Painter."
-The obvious comparison is Monet's water lilies, which is too obvious on one level but totally spot on in a couple more.
-One, after being challenging and avant-garde through your 20s and 30s, you've earned the right to pivot to "wow, nature is beautiful" when you're in your 40s, and two, whereas your average reference to Monet is facile and literal, the work has a level of purely painterly impressionism that means you can compare the two without blushing.
+The obvious comparison is Monet's water lilies, which is too obvious on one level but totally spot on on a few more.
+One, after being challenging and avant-garde through your 20s and 30s, you've earned the right to pivot to "wow, nature is beautiful" when you're in your 40s, and two, whereas your average reference to Monet is facile and literal, the work has a level of purely painterly impressionism where you can compare the two without blushing.
 Standing confidently underneath the weight of history, is there a better criterion of success in 2020?